eccentricdevotion/TARDISWeepingAngels/README.md

 This plugin tranforms skeletons into terrifying Weeping Angels (as seen on  [Doctor Who](http://www.bbc.co.uk/programmes/p00wqr12/profiles/weeping-angels)).

+JAR available (use at your own risk) here: [http://www.thenosefairy.co.nz/jenkins/TARDISWeepingAngels.jar](http://www.thenosefairy.co.nz/jenkins/TARDISWeepingAngels.jar)

 ##Features
 * Configurable spawn rate
 * Configurable drop on death
 * Configurable killing item
 * Only spawn them in the worlds you want
-* Can be frozen in place for a configuarble time
+* Can be frozen in place for a configurable time
+* Configurable TARDIS KEy stealing

 ##Information
 Weeping Angels only spawn at night in loaded chunks.
 They spawn with grey leather armour and a water lily helmet (their wings).

 Weeping Angels can only be killed with the configured weapon - by default a DIAMOND_PICKAXE - hitting them with anything else has no effect.
 When they die they drop a random (1-3) amount of STONE.

 The angels move pretty fast, but you can freeze them in place by looking at them and quickly pressing the sneak key.
-Better arm yourself or flee quickly though, as they'll be after you again in a snap.
+Better arm yourself or flee quickly though, as they'll be after you again in a snap - and if they touch you, you'll be teleported away to a random location.
+If the TARDIS plugin is also installed (if it isn't WHY NOT?), your TARDIS Key will be stolen.

 ##Configuration
 The default config is shown below: